This post contains affiliate links (paid links).

 Putting the lavender in your syrup too early will cause it to cook too long and become bitter.
 Treat the dried lavender like tea and steep it in already-hot syrup.
 Don’t put it in at the beginning when the water’s cool.

 This syrup will keep in the refrigerator for up to 3 weeks.
-Get rid of it if the syrup becomes cloudy or starts to change its smell.
+Get rid of it if the syrup becomes cloudy or shows any change in color.

 If you don’t want to make the syrup, look for lavender simple syrup - sometimes called lavender cordial - at your favorite specialty food or liquor store.